West Cornwall Covered Bridge: Description

-Constructed in 1864, the West Cornwall covered bridge is 172 ft long, 15 ft wide and supports one lane of vehicle traffic for the Sharon-Goshen Turnpike (Connecticut Route 128).
+Constructed in 1864, the West Cornwall covered bridge is 172 ft long, 15 ft wide and supports one lane of vehicle traffic for the Sharon-Goshen Turnpike (Route 128).
 The bridge's Town lattice truss is constructed of red-spruce timbers secured by treenails and the span is made of native oak.
 A secondary queen-post truss was added to the bridge at a later date, with one source stating that this was in 1887.
 The addition of the queen-post truss was likely to stiffen the bridge because wooden trusses have a tendency to sag.
 Prior to 1946, the bridge had a square port with a flat top, but this was modified to a gable roof which remains today.
 In 1957, the bridge was painted red for the first time.

 The bridge consists of two spans, 64.1 feet and 81.10 feet, with a 3.2 feet gap between them.
 The combined trussed portions of the bridge are 149.1 feet long.
 The bridge's Town lattice is an unusual design choice, but the later addition of the queen trusses are also unusual, resulting in a unique visual appearance by the bridge's unequal spans.
 This gives the appearance of kingposts within the queenposts.
 Since the addition of the steel I-beam flooring in 1973, the trusses have supported nothing but themselves.
 The State of Connecticut's lists the bridge as CT 1338 and the May 2012 inspection of the bridge found the deck and superstructure conditions to be satisfactory and condition of the substructure to be fair.
 The West Cornwall Covered bridge has been appraised as functionally obsolete.